Anqa-H/End-to-end-big-data-pipeline-for-StackOverflow-posts-to-classify-topics-/README.md

 - Ingest Users and PostTypes tables from AWS RDS Postgres to the Data Lake weekly.
 - Ingest daily Posts data from Azure Blob container into the Data Lake.
 #### Machine Learning Process
-- Create a Databricks notebook to process and clean data, run a machine learning model, and store results in the Data Lake.
+- Create a Databricks notebook to process and clean data, run a machine learning model using Apache Spark, and store results in the Data Lake.
 The model will classify post topics and output a file listing today's topics, ordered by frequency.
 ####  Chart and Visualization
 - Create a chart in Azure Synapse based on the machine learning output to display the top 10 topics of the day.